haveno-dex/haveno-design/functional_requirements.md

 # Haveno Functional Requirements

-This document maintains functional requirements for the Haveno user interface (work in progress).
+This document maintains functional requirements for the Haveno user interface.

 ### Startup
 - On first startup, the user must configure a password.